hertogp/stitch/README.md

 However, sometimes a codeblock simply serves to download some periodically updated file from somewhere.
 Since nothing changed in the codeblock itself, a downloaded file seems up-to-date.
-Setting `exe=yes` will ensure the download is performed when converting the document.
+Setting `exe=yes` will ensure the download is performed each time the document is converted.

 Set `exe=no` to avoid downloading each time the document is converted or to avoid heavy computations caused by a codeblock while working on other